 Caterpillars are also easy to prepare for the long haul simply by removing their internals and then carefully drying or smoking them.
 They will keep for a long time preserved in this way and can even be reconstituted for use in other preparations.

-The notion of eating bugs might gross you out if you are from a Western country, and that is understandable, but caterpillars really are a survival superfood as far as insects are concerned!
+The notion of eating bugs might gross you out if you are from a Western country, and that is understandable, but caterpillars really are a survival superfood!

 With just a little bit of caution you will find that caterpillars are absolutely safe to eat and indeed highly nutritious when consumed as a survival food.
 Caterpillars are high in protein, essential fats, vitamins, minerals and are calorie dense.